 Fundraising activities that comply with UCLA Regulations on Activities, Registered Campus Organizations, and Use of Properties may occur in On Campus Housing.
-Fundraising activities originating from members of the on-campus housing community and occurring in On Campus Housing must be sponsored and fully financed by the appropriate On Campus Housing Residents’ Association or hall/suite staff and must be approved by the Resident Director.
-The sponsoring Association or hall/suite staff is responsible for maintaining accurate accounting for all funds collected.
+Fundraising activities originating from members of the on-campus housing community and occurring in On Campus Housing must be sponsored and fully financed by Residential Life or the appropriate On Campus Housing Residents’ Association and must be approved by a Residential Life professional staff member.
+Residential Life or the sponsoring Association is responsible for maintaining accurate accounting for all funds collected.

-Fundraising activities in On Campus Housing by non-residential campus organizations must be approved by Student Organizations, Leadership, & Engagement (SOLE) as well as sponsored by the Residents’ Association of the respective community.
-The sponsoring Association assumes responsibility for ensuring that time, place, and manner requirements of the activities are clearly identified.
-The sponsoring Association, SOLE, and the hall/suite staff do not assume financial liability for the fund-raising events of non-residential organizations.
+Fundraising activities in On Campus Housing by non-residential campus organizations must be approved by Student Organizations, Leadership, & Engagement (SOLE) as well as sponsored by Residential Life or the Residents’ Association of the respective community.
+Residential Life or the sponsoring Association assumes responsibility for ensuring that time, place, and manner requirements of the activities are clearly identified.
+Residential Life or the sponsoring Association and/or SOLE do not assume financial liability for the fund-raising events of non-residential organizations.

 The sale of items for profit is prohibited in public areas of On Campus Housing.
 Upon approval of the Resident’s Association, along with that of the Resident Director, the ASUCLA Student Store or the Association may sell items in designated areas only.
 In the latter case, individuals participating in the selling of items for the Association must be residents.